 Undergraduate Medical Education

-Scheduled as the final teaching block of the foundational studies years, students arrive at the Patients course having completed their training in FOM 1, FOM 2, ICE and DCS.
-Thus, the course is situated at the crossroads of their foundational educational experience and the opportunity to apply this knowledge to clinical scenarios involving complex patients with multisystem disease states.
-The Patients course represents a culmination of the integrated curriculum and serves as a stepping stone from which the students will confidently move ahead, through a month long journey looking “backward” at their FOM.
-The course will reinforce that Foundations is truly the basis for successful clinical problem solving while generating enthusiasm and piquing curiosity toward their clinical training.
+Scheduled as the final teaching block of the foundational years, students arrive at the Patients course having completed their training in FOM 1, FOM 2, ICE and DCS.
+Thus, the course is situated at the crossroads of their foundational educational experience and their clinical clerkships.
+The Patients course represents the culmination of the integrated curriculum and serves as a stepping stone from which the students will confidently move ahead, through a month long journey looking ‘backward’ at their FOM experience.
+Upon completion of the course, students will have an improved ability to apply pathophysiologic principles to nonspecific signs and symptoms across all organ systems.

 Internal Medicine Clerkship

 Housed in the Care of Adults block during the Core Clinical Experiences (CCE) of 3rd year, the Internal Medicine Clerkship is a cornerstone rotation for students.
 During this time, students rotate through inpatient wards in both our tertiary care academic institution, as well as a community medical center, and also care for patients in an ambulatory clinic.
 They are guided through this experience by a Longitudinal Preceptor who provides weekly didactic sessions and case-based learning in a small-group environment.

 During the Core Clinical Experiences (CCE) of 3rd year, students have the option to explore a supplementary rotation in primary care at our main academic primary care clinic.
 During their rotation, students perform comprehensive histories, physicals, and assessments on new patients, work directly with preceptors monitoring patients with chronic diseases and evaluate ambulatory patients with common acute problems.
 They also gain exposure to other aspects of academic primary care, such as medical education and administration.